 Sepsis and septic shock can result from an infection anywhere in the body, including pneumonia.
-Pneunomia can becommunity-acquired, meaning that a person becomes ill with pneumonia outside of the hospital or a healthcare facility.
-Pneumonia can also be caused by a healthcare-associated infection (HCAI), which affect 1.7 million hospitalizations in the United States every year.
-An HCAI is an infection that is pickedup by someone while he or she is in the hospital for a different reason, such as surgery or treatment for an illness, such as cancer.
+Pneumonia can be community-acquired, meaning that a person becomes ill with pneumonia outside of the hospital or a healthcare facility.
+Pneumonia can also be caused by healthcare-associated infections (HAI), which affect 1.7 million hospitalizations in the United States every year.
+An HAI is an infection that is contracted by people while the hospital for a different reason, such as surgery or treatment for another illness.

-The most common source of infection, among adults, is the lung or lungs.
+The most common source of infection among adults is the lungs.

 Pneumonia is an infection in the lungs.
 The infection can be only in one lung, or it can be in both.
 There are several causes of pneumonia but the most common are:

 Left untreated, pneumonia can be deadly.
 In the days before antibiotics, it’s estimated that about one-third of those who developed bacterial pneumonia died.